 Figure 2 shows considerable fluctuation over time in the most common bases of settlement grants.

-In 2015, family based settlement grants were almost half the level of the previous year, and less than one quarter of their 2009 peak.
-In 2015, family accounted for 18% of all settlement grants.
+In 2016, family based settlement grants were less than half the level of the previous year, less than one quarter of their 2009 peak and accounted for 11% of all settlement grants.
 This is in line with a general decline in numbers since a peak of 72,239 in 2009, although there was an increase in 2013 to 59,654.
 This trend is consistent with decreases in the numbers of people receiving entry visas on the basis of family ties between 2010 and 2012.
-Numbers in 2014 may also be affected by a 2012 policy change, which extended the time required before applying for settlement as a spouse or civil partner from 2 years to 5 years.
+Numbers in 2014-16 may also be affected by a 2012 policy change, which extended the time required before applying for settlement as a spouse or civil partner from 2 years to 5 years.
 This is expected to lead to a temporary reduction in the number of people newly eligible for family settlement.
-Overall, family formation and reunion has become a smaller share of settlement over time, declining from 56% of settlement grants in 1997.
+Overall, family formation and reunion has become a smaller share of settlement over time, remaining very much below its 56% share of settlement grants in 1997.

-Grants on the basis of employment and residency (including dependents) peaked at 84,347 in 2010 before falling to 38,712 by 2014 and increasing slightly to 39,820 in 2015.
+Grants on the basis of employment and residency (including dependents) peaked at 84,347 in 2010 before falling to 38,712 by 2014 and further down to 23,342 in 2016.
 The decline from 2010 onwards is consistent with a decrease in the numbers of people coming to the UK for work in the second half of the 2000s.
 The number of people granted entry visas for work in tiers 1 and 2 of the points-based system (plus their dependants), for example, fell by more than 40,000 between 2006 and 2009.

 There has also been a decrease since 2006 in the number of people initially entering for skilled work who can potentially gain settlement within 5 years.
 According to the sixth report of the Home Office “Migrant Journey” dataset, 25% of people issued skilled work visas in 2009 had gained settlement 5 years later.
-Declines in settlement on the basis of employment up to 2014 should not be attributed to the £35,000 minimum income threshold, which restricts eligibility for work-based settlement for workers who would otherwise become eligible for settlement from April 2016 (data not yet available at the time of writing).
+Declines in settlement on the basis of employment up to 2014 should not be attributed to the £35,000 minimum income threshold, which restricts eligibility for work-based settlement for workers who would otherwise have become eligible for settlement from April 2016.

 Employment has remained the most frequent category of settlement grant since 2008, with one exception in 2013 when settlement for family reasons was slightly higher.
-In 2015, people settling for employment reasons represented 44% of the total, over twice the 17% share in 1997, when the Home Office dataset begins.
+In 2016, people settling for employment reasons represented 40% of the total, over twice the 17% share in 1997, the first year covered by the data from the Home Office.

 Grants of settlement on the basis of asylum have grown since 2008 but remain well below their mid-2000s peak

-Meanwhile, as Figure 2 shows, the levels of settlement for asylum (including dependents) have fluctuated since 1997 in both absolute terms and as a share of all settlements.
-In 1997 there were 11,780 settlements for asylum (20% of all settlements), while in 2015 there were 18,187 (also 20% of all settlement of that year).
-This overall trend obscures peaks in 2000 and 2005.
-The peak in 2005 (67,810 grants) came from the Family ILR Exercise (Home Office 2010: 38), which granted settlement to some asylum seekers whose cases had not been decided after three years or more of living in the UK.
+As Figure 2 shows, the levels of grants of settlement for asylum (including dependents) have fluctuated since 1997 in both absolute terms and as a share of all settlements.
+There were 11,780 settlements for asylum (20% of all settlements) in 1997, (a peak of) 67,810 in 2005 and 13,071 in 2016 (about 22% of all settlement of that year).
+The peak in 2005 came from the Family ILR Exercise (Home Office 2010: 38), which granted settlement to some asylum seekers whose cases had not been decided after three years or more of living in the UK.
 The decline after 2005 probably stems from two factors: a long-term drop in numbers of asylum seekers, and the temporary effects of another policy change that year.
 In August, the UK stopped granting immediate settlement to refugees and other asylum applicants.
 Instead, applicants were granted limited leave to remain with the opportunity to apply for settlement after five more years of UK residence.
 Thus, new refugees granted leave to remain in 2006 would not be eligible for settlement until 2011, after which the numbers began to increase again.

 Former asylum seekers are also represented by settlement grants in the ‘other’ category.
 This category includes a type called ‘other discretionary grants’ which captures a programme to resolve a backlog of cases involving refused asylum applicants who continued to live in the UK (Home Office 2010: 124, xvii).
 The Home Office states that the programme began by prioritising candidates for removal, and then progressed to those who ‘may be allowed to stay in the UK’.
 Since the goal was to resolve cases over a five year period, the decrease in the ‘other’ category is understandable.
 Available data do not show how much of the increase in other discretionary grants can be attributed to this programme.

-As shown in Figure 3, half of people settling in 2014 (the most recent data available at the time of writing) came from Asia (50%), followed by Africa (29%) and the Americas (8%).
-Nationals of Asian countries accounted for most of the increase between 2004 and 2010.
-Between 2010 and 2012 settlements by all regions and national origins decreased followed by a temporary increase in 2013 and a drop in 2014.
-Meanwhile, grants to nationals of non-EEA European countries (such as Russia and Turkey) have declined by 80% since 2004 to 5,317 grants in 2014, as EU expansion reduced the need for many European nationals to apply for settlement in Britain.
+As shown in Figure 3, over half of people settling in 2015 (the most recent data available at the time of writing) came from Asia (54%), followed by Africa (26%) and the Americas (6%).
+Between 2010 and 2012 settlements by all regions and national origins decreased, followed by a temporary increase in 2013 before starting to decline again.
+Grants to nationals of non-EEA European countries (such as Russia and Turkey), on the other hand, have declined by 82% since 2004 to 4,823 grants in 2015, as the EU expansion reduced the need for many European nationals to apply for settlement in Britain.

-Settlement grants to nationals of all other regions have stayed nearly the same compared to their 2004 levels.
+Settlement grants to nationals of all other regions have been declining since 2013 and the number of grants in 2015 was lower than their corresponding 2004 level.
 Note that the Home Office’s preferred regional categories no longer disaggregate the Indian sub-continent from the rest of Asia, though these can still be calculated from the country-by-country statistics available within the Home Office’s Immigration Statistics.

-The most frequent countries of origin for 2014 migrants granted settlement were India (17% of all settlements) and Pakistan (13%), as shown in Table 1.
-Other nationalities not in the top ten comprised 38% of all settlement grants.
+The most frequent countries of origin for 2015 migrants granted settlement were India (18% of all settlements) and Pakistan (10%), as shown in Table 1.
+Other nationalities not in the top ten comprised 46% of all settlement grants in 2015, compared with 38% in 2014.

-As Figure 4 shows, the demographics of migrants granted settlement in 2014 leans toward the young.
-66% of migrants granted settlement after fulfilling residency requirements in 2014 were under 35 years of age.
-52% overall were female, a change from 2010 when 53% were male.
-Women were a majority in the 16-24, 25-34, 45-59 and 60+ age groups.
-Children were slightly more than 50% male, as in 2011.
+As Figure 4 shows, the demographics of migrants granted settlement in 2015 leans toward the young: 65% of migrants granted settlement after fulfilling residency requirements in 2015 were under 35 years of age.
+50% overall were female, a change from 2010 when 53% were male.

-As shown above in Figure 2, settlement for family reasons has fallen behind employment and asylum to become the third most common basis for settlement grants in 2015.
+As shown above in Figure 2, settlement for family reasons is now the least common basis for settlement grants in 2016.

 Note: ‘Ambiguous categories’ include migrants listed in Home Office data under descriptions that do not refer to spouses’ nationality, such as ‘same-sex partner’, ‘common-law spouse,’ and ‘granted settlement due to death of spouse or domestic violence after leave to remain granted as a spouse’.